UPF Q&A

 All partners must sign the partnership agreement.
 We do not accept signatures on behalf of partners, even if these were mandated by a partner or in a partner's absence.
 You can find a template partnership agreement on the English apply page.

-- The starting position: the current situation, the challenges and needs;
+- The starting position: The current situation, the challenges and needs;

-- The project approach: per project activity, the reasoning behind the chosen approach.
+- The project approach: Per project activity, the reasoning behind the chosen approach.
 Give examples of previous projects and demonstrable, measurable results;

 - The intended, measurable results or KPIs resulting from the project activities.